 Since the Hurricane had warped her biology, she found herself capable of conscious change at the cellular level.
-Right now, she was thirty meters long and skinny like a snake.
+Currently she was thirty meters long and skinny like a snake.
 She had flattened her feathers into scales like an aquatic anaconda.
 Her lab coat clung to her thin shoulders, while her stretched arms pried stones to expose molten magma.
-The magma made boiling bubbles.

-In the west, a faux sunset lit the navy sky.
+In the west was a faux sunset.
 The impostor sun was her Hurricane Planet irradiating the oceans.
 Akayama felt its thin chemical rain seeding the seas with genetic material.
 She wondered how the copy of her mind left aboard the planet was faring.

 Akayama slept and melted into an acre of thin liquid buffeted by waves.

 In the morning she collected in her lab coat.
-She put pseudopods in her sleeves which became arms.
+She filled her sleeves with pseudopods which became arms.
 She tread water with new legs.

 Her magma vents had spawned three islands.
-She swam to the closest, the smallest.
-She had not grown bones so she shambled ashore like an octopus.
+She swam to the closest, the smallest, and shambled ashore like a boneless octopus.
 The island was sandy and barren.
 Surely nothing could live here.

 She heard a chirp.